Yinhao-c/Qyavix/README.md

 initial render speed and simple update patterns.

 The screenshot still shows the version number as v1.0.0, but that was my mistake — I forgot to update the text in the image.
-The actual framework used in the test is v2.0.1, and all test results are based on that updated version.
+The actual framework used in the test is v2.0.1, and all test results are based on that updated version.(v2.0.1)

 ---